Carla Stellweg

+Carla Stellweg (8 June 1942 – 20 October 2025) was a Dutch art historian.

-Carla Stellweg, born in the Dutch East Indies where she lived as well as in the Netherlands, Mexico and New York.
-Stellweg began her career in 1965 working as an assistant curator to Fernando Gamboa, the renowned museum builder who organized a plethora of international exhibitions on Mexico, its art and culture around the world.
-Stellweg is an art historian, curator, and writer with a specialization on Latin American and Latino-US art and artists.
-She served as Deputy Director of the Rufino Tamayo Museum at its opening and prior to the Tamayo Museum, she co-founded, edited and directed the first bilingual (Spanish-English) arts magazine in Latin America from 1973-1981.
+Stellweg was born in the Dutch East Indies where she lived as well as in the Netherlands, Mexico and New York.
+She began her career in 1965 working as an assistant curator to Fernando Gamboa, the renowned museum builder who organized a plethora of international exhibitions on Mexico, its art and culture around the world.
+Stellweg was an art historian, curator, and writer with a specialization on Latin American and Latino-US art and artists.
+She served as Deputy Director of the Rufino Tamayo Museum at its opening and prior to the Tamayo Museum, she co-founded, edited and directed the first bilingual (Spanish-English) arts magazine in Latin America from 1973 to 1981.

 Early life and education

-Carla Margareta Stellweg was born in Bandung, Indonesia, and moved with her parents to Mexico in 1958.
+Carla Margareta Stellweg was born on 8 June 1942 in Bandung, Japanese-occupied Dutch East Indies, and moved with her parents to Mexico in 1958.
 She earned a Bachelor of Arts from Grotius College of The Hague and was a Candidate for Master of Fine Arts in art history at the University of the Americas in Mexico City.